qlitester-hdunn/AndroidStudio-AppTesting/README.md

 ## Challenges

-start with test-a
+  - start with test-a
-finish with test-b
+  - finish with test-b
-extra test-c
+  - extra test-c

-Search for *WORK* to find tasks in the `CustomListTest`(test-a,test-b) or PersonListTest(test-c)
+Search for *WORK* or *MAKE* to find tasks in the `CustomListTest`(test-a,test-b) or PersonListTest(test-c)

 ## finish

-git commit all of your work
+ - git commit all of your work
-from a branch just
+ - from a branch just
-`git push -U origin <test-a>` if working on test a
+ - `git push -U origin <test-a>` if working on test a

 # THANKS